Lecturer in Film Production

 ✨Tip Number 2

 Showcase your practical filmmaking experience by creating a portfolio that highlights your work across different craft areas.
-Include examples of projects where you've taken on various roles, such as directing or editing, to demonstrate your versatility and expertise.
+Include examples of projects where you've taken on roles like directing, editing, or producing to demonstrate your versatility and expertise.

 ✨Tip Number 3